PAXSTORE/paxstore-3rd-app-android-sdk/docs/GoInsightIntegration.md

                   android:value="true"/>

 ### 3.Upload BizData Sample
+Attention: If you upload failed, you need to apply your own strategy to upload it again.

         // You have to create dataSet in GoInsight, and each key you uploaded should exists in dataSet.
         // You will find how to create dataSet in our GoInsight document.